savonet/book/audio.md

 high loudness signals, which allows boosting its loudness while avoiding the clipping effect.
 Compressors with higher ratios such as 20 are called
 _limiters_: they are here to ensure that the signal will not get out of bounds.
-The standard library defines `limit`, which is basically a compressor with a ratio of 20, and can be thought of as a better version of `clip` with much less sound distortion induced on the sound.
+The standard library defines `limit`\indexop{limit}, which is basically a compressor with a ratio of 20, and can be thought of as a better version of `clip` with much less sound distortion induced on the sound.
 For instance, if we get back to the example we used to illustrate the effects of clipping, you can hear that the